stormpath/stormpath.github.io/source/python/quickstart/index.markdown

 The first step to working with Stormpath is creating a Stormpath [Client](/python/product-guide#Client) using your `apiKey.properties` file.
-The `Client` instance is where all Stormpath interaction happens.
+The `Client` object is what allows you to communicate with Stormpath.

 First, open the Python shell by running: